egxn/boar/README.md

 }
 ```

-## Idea

-🦀 Rust app as backend and a ⚛️ react app as UI, working over your local wifi network

 ---

-Built with Rust 🦀 TS 🔷
+Built with Rust 🦀 and  TS 🔷